Football, transfer rumours and gossip - Man City 'ready for Champions League ban appeal'

 Bundesliga restart gives hope to other leagues - Schalke's Wagner

+Manchester City are ready to appeal their two-year European ban and £25 million fine.
+The Mirror reports that the Court of Arbitration for Sport has not yet scheduled the case in its public timetable into late June, but a City source says: “Our appeal has been fully prepared and the only thing we are waiting for is for a date to be set aside.
+We have been putting our case together for more than a year because UEFA’s stance made it clear how this situation was going to be played out.”

 Paper Round’s view: Manchester City may have spent an inordinate amount of cash on this case because of the importance to the club’s finance and strategy.
-From the evidence that has been released they do appear to have broken the rules but the CAS has a track record of reducing punishments regardless of the case in front of them.
+It is coming to the point when they will find out whether or not they have been successful.

 'No discount' for Van de Beek, but Ajax 'will let him leave' - Euro Papers